szabgab/slider-py/README.md

 * To index of this chapter link on each page.
 * Numbering pages?

+* Keywords file extension link
+* Keywords file content when yaml file is used

 ## Development suggestions:

 Generate html slides in a temporary local directory to look at the result